 With such success came a ton of rival artists, all with a slightly different take on what made the perfect imaginary woman:

 Gil stepped up George Pettys knack for the everyday.
 Placing models in even more average scenarios (cooking, decorating, hanging out with cute animals)

-Yet he made these hum drum scenes both implausible and accessible, by setting up his pin up girls as cutesy girl children/sex kittens (basically the photo type for any modern rom com lead!)
+Yet he made these hum drum scenes both implausible and accessible, by setting up his pin up girls as cutesy girl children who were also sex objects (basically the proto type for any modern rom com lead!)

-Sure she was coyly flashing her underwear…but only because the poor lamb had accidentally tripped!
+Sure she might be flashing her underwear…but only because the poor lamb had accidentally tripped!

 As well as this ‘cheesecake’ pin up style, Gil was known for his masterful (and slightly maniacal) manipulation of the female form.